Subscribe for our FREE 30 minute meals book!

 Pouring the dressing onto the chickpea salad.

-Do you need to cook canned chickpeas?
-No!
+Nope!
 Canned chickpeas are already cooked so all you need to do is drain and rinse them really well which makes this a super easy salad to put together.

 It’s perfect at room temperature, so no need to refrigerate before serving, but I do find the flavors only get better with time so it’s great to prep in advance.

-What’s the difference between chickpeas and garbanzo beans?
-In case you didn’t know, chickpeas are the same as garbanzo beans, so if you see a container labeled garbanzo beans and not chickpeas, that’s exactly what you’re looking for!
+So, if you see a container labeled garbanzo beans and not chickpeas, that’s exactly what you’re looking for!
 I don’t know why they’re called chickpeas, but it’s a cute name, so I’ll take it.

 angled view of the mediterranean chickpea salad with fresh basil

-Does it keep?
-This mediterranean chickpea salad will keep in the fridge for about 5 days.
+his mediterranean chickpea salad will keep in the fridge for about 5 days.
 You’ll know it’s gone bad when the chickpeas start to smell.
 Trust me, it’s a smell you can’t miss!

 two small bowls with the final chickpea salad with basil on top